thomasjm/ric-hydrate-flicker/README.md

-# Repro for hydrate flicker issue with react-imported-component
+# Repro for a hydrate flicker issue with react-imported-component

 To run: